- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 There are a few exclusions associated with the pass.

-It doesn’t work on train lines (as opposed to Metro lines) in Osaka, so if you’re journey is on the Hankyu Railway, the Kita-Osaka Kyuko Railway or the Kintetsu Railway you’ll need to pay for your ticket.
+It doesn’t work on train lines (as opposed to Metro lines) in Osaka, so if your journey is on the Hankyu Railway, the Kita-Osaka Kyuko Railway, or the Kintetsu Railway, you’ll need to pay for your ticket.

 It doesn’t work on the line that brings you from Osaka’s Kansai Airport into the city.
 For more details on your options here, have a look at our Kansai transport guide.

-It doesn’t work on the Osaka loop line that runs in a big circle around the middle of Osaka.
+It also doesn’t work on the Osaka loop line, which runs in a big circle around the city’s center.

 Attractions Who Don’t Offer Discounts on the Pass

-Some of the big attractions that don’t offer discounts with the pass include Universal Studios Japan, the Osaka Aquarium, the Abeno Harakus building or Tsutenkaku tower.
+Some of the big attractions that don’t offer discounts with the pass include Universal Studios Japan, the Osaka Aquarium, the Abeno Harakus building, and Tsutenkaku Tower.
+Many of these are included in the Osaka Amazing Pass.

-Also note that the discounts are only available the day you use the pass.
-You can’t do Osaka Castle one day, then head to Spa World the next on the same pass.
+Also, note that the discounts are only available the day you use the pass.
+You can’t visit Osaka Castle one day and Spa World the next on the same pass.

 The Enjoy Eco Pass vs the Osaka Amazing Pass?